miracuse/miracuse.github.io/who_you_are.md

 * **Skills**: Aura, Focus
 * **Kits**: Black Magic, Elemental Magic, White Magic

 The Magus not only controls forces of nature, they are a force of nature.
-Their overpowering personalities give them the upper-hand when dealing with mortals and spirits alike.
+They command spirits to perform miracles and magic.

 ### <span style="color:#90a959">The Scoundrel</span>

 * **Skills**: Cunning, Agility
 * **Kits**: Criminal, Hunter, Performer

-The Scoundrel is flexible, both physically and morally.
-They tend towards enterprises where swift reflexes and mischief are rewarded.
+The Scoundrel is quick and clever.
+They know how to stay out of the spotlight, but perform just as well as the center of attention.

 ### Others